-During Autopilot enrollment If MFA like Windows Hello for business is enabled, then make sure you complete second factor authentication.
+During Autopilot enrollment, If MFA like Windows Hello for business is enabled, ensure you complete second-factor authentication.

 Network – Firewall, Ports, and Proxy configuration

-We need to ensure the firewall, ports, and proxy in your network is not blocking the sync activity.
-Please make sure Azure URLs are whitelisted in your system.
+We need to ensure the firewall, ports, and proxy in your network are not blocking the sync activity.
+Please make sure Azure URLs are allowed in your system.